Dynamics of Perishable Logistics

 Over the years, the major trends being observed in the industry are the shift of perishables trade growth from developed to developing countries due to income and population growth.
 In the days to come, supermarket chains will become bigger, facilitating the year-round supply of fresh produce, thus supporting international perishable trade, also by air.

-In India wastage of perishable commodities at the warehousing stage is common due to inadequate infrastructure.
+Challenges In India wastage of perishable commodities at the warehousing stage is common due to inadequate infrastructure.
 Due to lack of adequate supply chain facility, 37 percent of Indian produce goes to waste annually.
 Perishable logistics involve the transportation of a large volume of temperature-sensitive cargo, thereby allowing cold stores to play an important role.

 To meet the ever-increasing demands and handling requirements of temperature-sensitive cargo with modern cold storage infrastructure, Air India SATS Airport Services (AISATS) launched AISATS COOLPORT at the Kempegowda International Airport, Bengaluru in October last year.
 Since then, the facility has handled 15,830 metric tonnes of perishable cargo (export and import).
 Mike Chew, CEO, AISATS, informed, “Spread across over 11,400 square meters, the specialised cargo centre serves as a one-stop-shop which houses a complete range of facilities under one roof for seamless handling and storing of temperature-sensitive import and export cargo.”